johnpottergr/Stablecraft.io/service-docs/how-we-work.md

 ---
 title: "How We Work"
 sidebarLabel: "How We Work"
+description: "What our documentation covers"
+sidebar_position: 2
+slug: /how-we-work
 ---
 At Stablecraft, we do more than connect APIs — we help you build a stablecoin payment infrastructure that fits your business model.